-The Company is a wholly owned subsidiary within the Prudential plc Group, and as such forms a part of the overall approach to corporate responsibility (CR) for the Group.
-For the Group, CR is not an optional extra.
-It is fundamental to how the Group and its businesses and functions operate and is a philosophy that is now embedded therein.
-It is recognised that stakeholders increasingly support those companies that define and exhibit sound values around trust, ethics and environmental responsibility.
-It is also believed that performance in key areas of conduct such as corporate governance, environmental management, and employment practices can have a significant impact on its financial performance.
+The Company is a wholly owned subsidiary within Prudential plc and corporate responsibility (CR) is a philosophy that is firmly embedded in Prudential's operations around the world and has become a fundamental and integral part of how the Company does business.
+Strong commitment to CR reflects the recognition that stakeholders including customers, employees, shareholders and communities increasingly favour companies that embrace and exhibit sound values around trust, ethics and environmental responsibility.
+As the Company strives to meet this need, it is helped by the fact that these values have been fundamental to Prudential throughout the past 160 years, underpinning the long-established brand values of reliability and stability.
+At the same time, it is recognised that performance in key areas of CR such as corporate governance, environmental management and employment practices can have a significant and positive impact on financial performance.

 The Group, of which the Company is a part, has developed a Group Governance Framework which is underpinned by a Group Governance Manual and associated processes.
-This encompasses all key policies and procedures for example the Group Code of Business Conduct, the CR policy, and Health and Safety Policy.
-"Treating Customers Fairly" is a key ethic on which the Company conducts its business.
+This encompasses all key policies and procedures for example the Group Code of Business Conduct, the CR policy and Health and Safety Policy.
+The Company remains committed to providing a high level of customer service, communicating openly with customers, providing clear information and to monitoring levels of satisfaction.

-There is also a Corporate Responsibility Committee which is Group-wide and has responsibility for reviewing business conduct and social and environmental policy.
-A CR unit develops the Group's strategy, provides training across the Group, and works closely with the businesses and functions, of which the Company is a part, to provide advice and ensuring that core values are maintained and assisting with the adaptation of Group-wide initiatives to meet local needs.
+There is a Responsibility Committee which is a specialist Group-wide committee and has responsibility for reviewing Prudential's business conduct and social and environmental policy, and ensures consistency of approach across the Group's international businesses.
+The CR team develops Prudential's CR strategy and works closely with individual business units to provide advice.
+The team also assists with the development and adaptation of Group-wide initiatives so that they not only fit with overall Group principles but are also adapted to meet local needs.